 Please note that ophthalmology fellowships are not ACGME approved fellowships, unlike our residency program.
-Cornea, Glaucoma, Moran International, Neuro-Ophthalmology, Retina and Uveitis Fellowships are post residency faculty appointed (visiting instructors) credentialed positions.
+Cornea, glaucoma, neuro-ophthalmology, pediatric ophthalmology, retina, and uveitis fellowships are post residency faculty appointed (visiting instructors) credentialed positions, sanctioned through AUPO (Association of University Professors of Ophthalmology).
 Residencies must have been completed in the United States.
-Since a major portion of our fellowship training occurs at the Veteran's Administrative Medical Center which is federally funded, we can only hire U.S. citizens for these paid positions.
+Since a major portion of our fellowship training occurs at the Veteran's Administrative Medical Center, which is federally funded, we can only hire U.S. citizens for these paid positions.

-For more information, please contact the Department of Ophthalmology and Visual Sciences Academic Office at 801.585.6701.
+For more information, please contact Kellie Nelson, Academic Program Manager, Department of Ophthalmology & Visual Sciences Academic Office at 801-585-6701.

 The University of Utah School of Medicine does not discriminate on the basis of gender, gender identity/expression, sexual orientation, race, age, religion, color, national origin, disability, genetic information, or veteran's status.